gobdevel/base/docs/README.md

-# Crux Framework Documentation
+# Base Framework Documentation

-This directory contains detailed documentation for each component of the Crux framework.
+This directory contains detailed documentation for each component of the Base framework.

 ## Component Documentation